Wellbeing Counselling Directory

 and follow the prompts to be directed to the right person.
 We operate Monday-Friday, 9am-4:30pm, and are closed on public holidays.
 Hours are extended during exam periods to match exam timetables.

+education.
 Find out more about Student Services Hub

-Western Sydney University considers this an important part of our social and civic responsibilities as a university and strives to contribute to tackling inequalities and promoting wellbeing within our own institution, the Greater Western Sydney region, nationally and internationally.
+access to graduate job opportunities, part-time work, Jobs on Western Sydney University considers this an important part of our social and civic responsibilities as a university and strives to contribute to tackling inequalities and promoting wellbeing within our own institution, the Greater Western Sydney region, nationally and internationally.

 Equity and Diversity’s role is to help the University build a culture of respect and inclusion and prevent and respond to discrimination, harassment and bullying.
 We do this by advising the University community, leaders, students and staff on equity and diversity issues, practices, policy and strategy.